 ☀ My beadwork, jewelry and art have been juried into numerous local, regional and national exhibitions, including Bead International, where I won Best of Show in 2004.

-☀ In 2007, after selling on eBay for several years, I opened her vintage jewelry supply shop on Etsy called seriousbeader, with vintage sequins by the strand, vintage rhinestones and crystals, artisan batches of vintage nailheads, beads and buttons, trade beads and world treasures, and select vintage trims, trinkets and fibers.
+☀ In 2007, after selling on eBay for several years, I opened seriousbeader on Etsy, a great resource for vintage sequins by the strand, vintage rhinestone crystals, nailheads, buttons, trade beads, and select vintage trims, trinkets and fibers.

 Contact me for a resume and references.
 See the other pages on this blog for samples of my work: mary _ tafoya @ yahoo . com (remove spaces)